 Thurrrock and Brentwood Mind - a local charity that helps residents with mental health support.

-Open Door - a Thurrock-based charity that provides young people, families and vulnerable adults.
+Open Door - a Thurrock-based charity that provides coaching and mentoring support for young people and their families.

 Parents 1st - provides support for parents during pregnancy, birth, and the transition period of becoming a parent.